 While the federal government has enacted laws that limit the amount of time that a truck driver can spend driving consecutively.
 These limits have been imposed on truck drivers because of years of study and observation that have shown that truck drivers who work long hours are more likely to be involved in an accident.
 These limits are set because fatigued driving can reduce reaction times and lead to poor decision-making.

 Every state has set limits on the amount of alcohol that a driver can have in their system when they are operating a motor vehicle.
 However, these restrictions are even more stringent for truck drivers.
 However, despite the risk of causing accidents and losing their CDL licenses, truck drivers who chose to drink and drive can cause severe accidents.

 As noted above truck drivers have a different license called a CDL, which allows them to transport materials and also to drive larger vehicles.
-In order to obtain a CDL license a person has to be trained how to drive the vehicle, however, while drivers are required to undergo a certain amount of training an inexperienced driver is more likely to cause an accident than an experienced driver.
+In order to obtain a CDL license, a person has to be trained on how to drive the vehicle, however, while drivers are required to undergo a certain amount of training an inexperienced driver is more likely to cause an accident than an experienced driver.

 In many accidents, particularly those involving a tractor-trailer, there is more than one factor that causes the accident.
 While the above list offers some insight into the reasons that cause an accident there are many others.

 You may have heard that in order to recover any compensation for injuries you have incurred as a result of an accident you will have to prove that the other driver was at fault or they were negligent.
 However, if you are not certain what you have to prove in order to recover for damages do not be alarmed.
 Most personal injury cases, including those involving truck accidents all, come from a main legal theory of liability known as negligence.
 Under this theory of liability you will have to demonstrate that there was a duty, a breach of that duty, causation, and damages if you want to be able to recover for your injuries you will need to show that several of these conditions exist in your case.